Atom-Learning/components/documentation/content/components.data-table.md

       ### Pagination

       `DataTable.Pagination` can be passed as a child to `DataTable` to render the pagination UI and configure the parent `DataTable` to paginate its data.
+The UI will be visible only if there is more than one page in the `DataTable`

       ### Drag and drop